homekube/homekube/docs/cert-manager.md

 In this step we will install [![](../images/ico/color/kubernetes_16.png) Cert Manager](https://cert-manager.io/docs/).

+>**NOTE:** Before you proceed you need a domain that you own.
+In this tutorial we use 'homekube.org'

 We might skip this because it is not strictly required in the first place.
 The downside is that while browsing our application the browser will respond with warnings about 'Untrusted - your website is not secure'.